This serious form of mental confusion is rampant in our hospitals.

 WHAT IS DELIRIUM?

-Delirium is an acute mental state that is typically characterized by confusion, inattention and disorientation.
+Delirium is an acute mental state that is typically characterized by a fluctuating state of confusion, inattention and disorientation.
 Delusions (false beliefs) or hallucinations (perceiving something that is not there) also may occur with delirium.

 ARE YOU AT RISK?

-Delirium is most prevalent among adults age 65 and older.
-At particular risk are older adults with existing mild cognitive impairment, such as early-stage Alzheimer’s disease or some other form of dementia, who are undergoing major vascular surgery, such as abdominal aneurysm repair, or orthopedic surgery.
+Delirium is most prevalent among critically ill adults age 65 and older.
+At particular risk are older adults with existing cognitive impairment, such as Alzheimer’s disease or some other form of dementia, who are critically ill, undergoing major vascular surgery, such as abdominal aneurysm repair, or orthopedic surgery.
 Hearing or vision loss is another risk factor since this can result in diminished sensory input (a trigger for delirium).

 Also at risk are people who take anticholinergic medications, such as diphenhydramine (Benadryl), paroxetine (Paxil) and amitriptyline (Elavil), on a regular basis.
 These drugs inhibit the neurotransmitter acetylcholine, which is crucial for memory and coherent thought.
-Disruption of acetylcholine production, which is already reduced in older people, is what causes delirium.
+Disruption of acetylcholine production, which is already reduced in older people, contributes to the onset of delirium.

 Particularly troublesome are drugs called benzodiazepines, which act on the central nervous system and are used as sedatives.
 These include lorazepam (Ativan), alprazolam (Xanax), chlordiazepoxide (Librium), clorazepate (Tranxene), diazepam (Valium) and oxazepam (Serax).
 It’s now believed that such sedatives—which are widely used for ICU patients on ventilators to keep them from “fighting” the machine—play a major role in triggering or exacerbating delirium.